rii-mango/Daikon/README.md

 ```

 ### Building
-See the [release folder](https://github.com/rii-mango/Daikon/tree/master/release) for the latest builds or build it yourself using:
 ```
 npm run build
 ```
-This will output daikon.js and daikon-min.js to build/.
+This will output daikon.js and daikon-min.js to build/

 ### Acknowledgments
 Daikon makes use of [JPEGLosslessDecoderJS](https://github.com/rii-mango/JPEGLosslessDecoderJS) for JPEG Lossless support as well as the following third-party libraries: